-The first few weeks on campus can be quite overwhelming: there's so much to do, see, learn and remember.
+The first few weeks on campus are an exciting time; there's so much to do, see, learn and remember.
 You will find life at university very different from anything you might have experienced before, especially if you have come straight from high school.